-Usually, farmers’ biggest buyers are the food service industry, including restaurants, universities, and stadiums, but social distancing guidelines have forced many of these places to scale or shut down their operations.
+Usually, farmers’ biggest buyers are in the foodservice industry, including restaurants, universities, and stadiums, but social distancing guidelines have forced many of these places to scale or shut down their operations.
 This has put a huge strain on farmers and food producers.
-For example, John Umhoefer of the Wisconsin Cheese Makers Association told Politico that “the food service sector accounts for half of all cheese sold in the U.S., while only one-third is sold at grocery stores.”
+For example, John Umhoefer of the Wisconsin Cheese Makers Association told Politico that “the foodservice sector accounts for half of all cheese sold in the U.S., while only one-third is sold at grocery stores.”
 Big buyers, like Disney and cruise lines, purchase a critical amount of produce grown in Florida.
-Our normal food system functioned under the assumption that the food service industry will be buying the bulk of farmers’ goods.
-Coronavirus radically changed that normal.
+Our normal food system functioned under the assumption that the foodservice industry will buy the bulk of farmers’ goods.
+COVID-19 radically changed the normal state of affairs.

 Food Forward has modified our existing produce distributions, like this one in Watts, as well as established several Rapid Response Hubs to serve more communities.

 More food waste + more food insecurity